-- Integrate verbs and other terminology from each learning domain into the unit outline, intended learning outcomes, marking rubric/criteria and assessment instructions. - The weightings allocated on marking rubric/criteria for each learning domain should be sufficiently robust. - Assessment tasks should be authentic and contextualised for the relevant discipline. - Assessment should be appropriately scaffolded throughout a program of study to build on previous knowledge, skills and application of knowledge and skills. - Before the assessment is attempted, the various aspects of the relevant learning domains should be incorporated into the content delivered to students. - Assessment tasks should be adaptable and equitable to a range of contexts and/or learning environments (i.e. traditional learning settings, blended learning, online learning). - Assessment design should be guided by the additional explanatory notes provided for each domain.
+- Integrate verbs and other terminology from each learning domain into the unit outline, intended learning outcomes, marking rubric/criteria and assessment instructions. - The weightings allocated on marking rubric/criteria for each learning domain should be sufficiently robust. - Assessment tasks should be authentic and contextualised for the relevant discipline. - Assessment tasks which cover all the domains should be clearly and appropriately scaffolded throughout a program of study to build on previous knowledge, skills and application of knowledge and skills. - Before the assessment is attempted, the various aspects of the relevant learning domains should be incorporated into the content delivered to students. - Assessment tasks should be adaptable and equitable to a range of contexts and/or learning environments (i.e. traditional learning settings, blended learning, online learning). - Assessment design should be guided by the additional explanatory notes provided for each domain. - Team based assessment should allow individuals to demonstrate achievement of the standard.